The Meaning of Tu B’Shevat

 The 15th day of the Jewish month of Shevat is the official “birthday” for trees in Israel.
 Calculating the years of a tree is necessary for several mitzvot of the Torah: ma'aserot—tithing [of each year’s fruit]; orlah—forbidden fruit of a tree’s first three years; reva’i—[redemption of] the fruit of a tree’s fourth year; and shemitah—the Sabbatical year.
 Tu B’Shevat is considered the beginning of the year for trees because it is the midpoint of winter: the strength of the cold becomes less, the majority of the year’s rains (in Israel) have fallen, and the sap of the trees starts to rise.
 As a result, fruit begins to form.
 (Fruit that was already ripe is known to have been nurtured by the previous year’s rain.)

 The Tu B’Shevat Celebration

 The Kabbalistic celebration of Tu B’Shevat that originated in Safed involves eating particular fruits in a specific order [or seder, in Hebrew] and reading mystical passages appropriate to each of them.
-It was first recorded in Pri Etz Hadar, a 50-page pamphlet arranged by an anonymous student of Rabbi Yitzchak Luria, the Ari (1534–1572), the greatest Kabbalist of Safed.
-Set out below are the first 12 fruits recommended for the Seder, corresponding to the 12 possible permutations of G‑d’s four-letter name, along with related verses and themes to focus on while eating, which we have substituted for the lengthy Zohar passages of the original.
+It was first recorded in Pri Etz Hadar, a 50-page pamphlet arranged by a student of Rabbi Yitzchak Luria, the Ari (1534–1572), the greatest Kabbalist of Safed.
+Since not everyone can always find 30 fruits that are appropriate [see below] set out below are the primary 12 fruits recommended for the Seder, corresponding to the 12 possible permutations of G‑d’s four-letter name, along with related verses and themes to focus on while eating, which we have substituted for the lengthy Zohar passages of the original.

 1) Gather a bunch of Jews.
 Each one should help with the preparations, including researching something to say.